ibm-cloud-docs/dr-automation-powervs/upgrade-ksys-filsets.md

 ### Standard upgrade
 {: #standard-upgrade}

-For routine updates, the system checks and installs new or missing filesets while skipping those already present.
+The standard upgrade is used for routine updates, checks and installs new or missing filesets while skipping those already present.
 If the orchestrator filesets are up to date, the system verifies them and skips reinstallation.

 To upgrade the orchestrator filest to the latest version, run the following command: